ebosseck/PytideNetworking/README.md

 This port was last tested for functionality with Riptide [Commit 5a86ca0](https://github.com/RiptideNetworking/Riptide/tree/5a86ca0a67d6cce1fb080eaca0535d030528f0d6), Jan 26 2023

-This port is compatible with Riptide 2.0.0.
+This port is compatible with Riptide 2.1.0 to 2.2.0.

-The Compatibility can be tested by connecting the C# client provided in the unity folder with the server implemented in testing/server.py
+The Compatibility can be tested by connecting the C# client provided in the unity folder with the server implemented in testing/serverTCPTest.py or testing/serverUDPTest.py

 ## Compatible libraries in other languages